SatishExpleo/Master/Readme.txt

-# Simple-Python-Chatbot

-Creating a simple Python chatbot using natural language processing and deep learning.
+# This is a sample git repository for teamcity training